Quelle est cette odeur agréable?

 "Quelle est cette odeur agréable?"
 (What is this perfume so appealing?) is a 17th-century traditional French Christmas carol about the Nativity.

 John Gay used the melody of this carol for the song and chorus "Fill ev'ry Glass" in act 2, scene 1, in his 1728 work The Beggar's Opera.

-David Willcocks created an arrangement for four-part choir and baritone solo.
+David Willcocks created an arrangement for four-part choir and baritone solo using A.B.
+Ramsay's 1935 translation "Whence is that goodly fragrance flowing?", adding his own translation for the final verse.
 Frank Houghton wrote the hymn "Thou who wast rich beyond all splendour" to the melody of this French carol.